 1. Allure of the Seas: The largest cruise ship in the world continues to be Royal Caribbean’s Allure of the Seas coming in at 225,282 gross tons.
 The Allure was completed in 2010 but will be soon surpassed in size when Royal Caribbean completes the 3rd Oasis Class ship.
 The ship is 1,187 feet long and is able to hold over 6,000 passengers.

 3-4.
 Quantum of the Seas/Anthem of the Seas: Quantum of the Seas and Anthem of the Seas are the most technologically advanced cruise ships ever built and come in at 168,000 gross tons in size.
 Features included on the Quantum class ships include virtual balconies on all inside staterooms, robotic bartenders, a wave pool, and a skydiving simulator.
 The ships also have more internet bandwidth than every other cruise ship in the world…combined!

 5. Norwegian Epic: Coming in 5th is the Norwegian Epic at 155,573 gross tons.
 This is the first 4,000+ passenger ship from Norwegian and is 1,081 feet long.

 9. Queen Mary 2: The only Cunard ship to make the top 10 is the ocean liner Queen Mary 2 at 148,528 gross tons.
 The ship was the largest passenger ship in the world (2004-2006) until the Freedom of the Seas was completed 2 years later.
-The ship is 1,132 feet long and can carry 3,000 passengers.
+Queen Mary 2 is 1,132 feet long and can carry 3,000 passengers.

 10. Norwegian Breakaway: The 2nd Norwegian ship to make the top 10 is the Norwegian Breakaway at 146,000 gross tons.
 The Breakaway is the largest cruise ship to sail out of New York City and made her debut in the spring of 2013.
 The ship is 1,068 feet long and can carry over 4,000 passengers.